 The term "senile" is still widely used to describe older adults experiencing memory loss or confusion.
 But in modern healthcare, the word is considered outdated, inaccurate, and often offensive.
 As awareness of dementia and cognitive conditions grows, so too does the importance of using the right language.

-However, medical research has since shown that cognitive decline is not an inevitable part of ageing, and is usually caused by identifiable neurological conditions such as dementia or Alzheimer’s disease.
+The term comes from the Latin word senilis, meaning "of old age."
+Historically, it was used in medicine to describe mental deterioration believed to occur naturally in later life.
+However, medical research has since shown that cognitive decline is not an inevitable part of ageing, it is usually caused by identifiable neurological conditions such as dementia or Alzheimer's disease.
+Because of this, modern medicine avoids the word "senile" in favour of more precise terminology.

 The word “senile” traditionally refers to mental or cognitive decline associated with ageing, especially problems with memory, reasoning or judgement.